 “Cool.”
 Iset swallowed her last portion of proteins.
 “Let's go to the control room.”

 Athi had also finished his stuff.
-They got up and went to the control room.
-Attica was already there, taking a look at one of the panels showing all the sections of the mass driver.
+They got up and went to the control room after tidying the table up.
+They didn’t speak during the walk and when they got to the control room Attica was already there, looking at one of the panels showing all the sections of the mass driver.
 According to the panel, the mass driver was dead.
+Attica turned to face them.

 “Isère should be docking right now.”